lynnpye/sl_triggers/src/sl_triggers_sltscripts.md

 An example would be:
 `$target.variable1`

-If ScriptA.ini creates a target scoped variable, called `$preciousFlag`, then when run on the Player, the value of `$preciousFlag` will correspond to what the script set it to when run on the Player.
+If ScriptA creates a target scoped variable, called `$preciousFlag`, then when run on the Player, the value of `$preciousFlag` will correspond to what the script set it to when run on the Player.
 But if run on Hod, then the value of `$preciousFlag` would be whatever it was set to while running on Hod.

 So the same variable can have a different value depending on who it is running on.